pedaret973/bigram-model-in-python/README.md

-you can use this to train your slm model.
+you can use this to train your "bigram model".

 # tutorial

+enter your text in "text.txt"

+it will use the text in it to train the "model"